FerdoosHN/MDGraphEmb/README.md

-# **MDGraphEmb: A Toolkit for Encoding Molecular Dynamics Ensembles with Graph Embedding**
+# **MDGraphEmb: A Toolkit for Graph Embedding and Classification of Protein Conformational Ensembles**

 ## **Motivation**
 Molecular Dynamics (MD) simulations are essential for investigating protein dynamics and function.
 Although significant advances have been made in integrating simulation techniques and machine learning, there are still challenges in selecting the most suitable data representation for learning.
 Graph embedding is a powerful computational method that automatically learns low-dimensional representations of nodes in a graph while preserving graph topology and node properties, thereby bridging graph structures and machine learning methods.
 Graph embeddings hold great potential for efficiently representing MD simulation data and studying protein dynamics.